rraffaa/furniture-store-receipt-generator/docs/README.md

 Feel free to improve the code, suggest changes, or fix bugs by submitting pull requests.

 ## Acknowledgements
-This project was developed to practice Python and understand the logic behind automatic receipt generation for a fictional furniture store.
+This project was developed to practice Python and to understand the logic behind automatic receipt generation for a fictional furniture store.